Ivcota/react-graphql-portfolio-app/README.md

-# Portfolio Stacker: A FullStack PERN Application.
+# Portfolio Stacker: A FullStack PERN Application

 This is a very simple implementation of a react front-end and graphql, express backend.